HuanYin94/map_compression/Readme.md

 ### prepare folder

 > + `prepare poses and scans`
 get the sparser poses for robot stopping cases, magic number used for uniform density of poses
+input:  origin poses or trajectories
+output: uniform poses or trajectories

 ### map generation in src folder

-> + `prepare po`
+> + `scanRegister`
+input: